-We Medical Equipment with respect to electric shock, fire and mechanical hazards only in accordance with UL 2601-1 and seun CAN/CSA C22.2 No. 601.1
+We Medical Equipment with respect to electric shock, fire and mechanical hazards only in accordance with UL 2601-1 and CAN/CSA C22.2 No. 601.1

-YEAR LIMITED WARRANI
+YEAR LIMITED WARRANI FIVE

-Your HEM-SOTX_IntelliSerseTM Automatic Blood Pressure Monitor is warranted to be free from manufacturing defects for a period of free years under normal use.
-The five year warranty excludes the monitor cutf.
-The cutf is warranted for a one year period.
-This warranty extends only to the original retail purchaser.
-Should repair be needed within the warranty peried, ship the unit propaid to Omron Healtheare, Inc., 300 Lakevlew Parkway, Vernon Hills, IL 60061, Attn: Service Dept., together with \$5.00 for return shipping and insurance.
-Be sure to include the model number of your unit and your phone number on any correspondence.
+Your HEM-SOTX\IntelliSerseTM Automatic Blood Pressure Montor is warranted to be free from manufacturing defects for a period of fire years under normal use.
+The free year warranty excluces the montor cuff.
+The cuff is warranted for a one year pariod.
+This warranty extends only to the original recail purchaser.
+Shauld repeir be needed within the warrarty peried, ship the unit propaid to Omron Healtheare, Inc. 300 Lakevlew Parkway.
+Vernon Hills, IL 60061, Attn: Service Dept. together with \$5.30 for return shipping and instance.
+Be sue to include the model number of your unit and your phone number on any correspondence.

 The above warranty is complete and exclusive.
-The warranto' expressly disclaims liability for incidental, special, or consequential damages of any nature.
-(Some states do not allow the exclusion or limitation of incidental or consequential camages, so the soove We will either repair or replace (at our option) free of charge any parts necessary to correct defects in the materials or workmanship warranty may not apply to you.)
-Any limpled warranties arising by the operation of law shall be limited in duration to the term of this warranty.
-(Some states do not allow limbations on how long air limplied warranty leafs, so the above limitation may not apply to you.)
+The warrantor expressly disclaims liability for incidental, special, or consequential damages of any nature.
+(Some states do not allow the exclusion of limitation of incidential or consequential camages, so the acove warranty may not acipity to you.)
+We will either repair or replace (at our option) free of charge any parts necessary to correc: defects in the materials or workmanship

+Any implest warranties arising ty the operation of law shall be limited in duration to the term of this warranty.
+(Some states do not allow limitations on how long an implied warranty lasts, so the above imitation may not apply to you.)

-This warranfy gives you specific legal rights, and you may have other rights which vary from state to state.
-As a condition to operation of your warranfy, the enclosed registration care must be completed and sent ic us within 10 days from the date of purchases.
+This warranfy gives you specif a logal rights, and you may have other rights which vary from state it state.
+As a condition to operation or your warranty, the e-ridesed registration care must be completed and sent to its within 10 days from the date of purchase.

-FOR CUSTOMER SERVICE CALL TOLL FREE: 1-877-218-1336
+FOR CUSTOMER SERVICE CALL TOLL FREE: 1-877-215-1336